TheOdinProject/curriculum/ruby/oop.md

 3. Read [Beginning Ruby](http://beginningruby.org/) Chapter 6: `Classes, Objects, and Modules`.
 It will extend your knowledge deeper than Codecademy alone.
 4. Read [Beginning Ruby](http://beginningruby.org/) Chapter 7: `Projects and Libraries`
 5. Read [Beginning Ruby](http://beginningruby.org/) Chapter 8: `Documentation and Error Handling` but skip the stuff on Testing (pgs 190-196)
-6. Read through these reinforcing posts by Erik Trautman to help you answer the questions in the "You Will Need To Understand" section:
+6. Read through these reinforcing posts by Erik Trautman to help you answer the questions in the "Points to Ponder" section:

     3. [Ruby Explained: Classes](http://www.eriktrautman.com/posts/ruby-explained-classes)
     7. [Ruby Explained: Inheritance and Scope](http://www.eriktrautman.com/posts/ruby-explained-inheritance-and-scope)